Oak Forest Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Oak Forest’s MS4 Program

 After dethatching, exposed clay soils in Oak Forest are highly susceptible to erosion and sediment runoff, which can impact the Lake Michigan watershed.
-The city’s MS4 (Municipal Separate Storm Sewer System) permit program, in coordination with Illinois EPA Water Quality & Watershed Management and the Clean Water Act, requires immediate stabilization of bare soil.
+The city’s MS4 (Municipal Separate Storm Sewer System) permit, in coordination with the Illinois EPA Water Quality & Watershed Management program, requires immediate stabilization of bare soil.
 Best practices include:

 15440 Central Avenue, Oak Forest, IL 60452